Order new or replacement bins

 If you cannot pay for the new bin at this time you'll need to take your waste to the local tip until you're able to replace it.

-For replacement bins, if you are in receipt of Council Tax Support, there is a discount of £10 per bin (with a maximum of two discounts within a rolling 12-month period).
-When applying you will need to provide your benefit reference number, this can be found on any letter we have sent to you regarding your benefit.
+If you are in receipt of Council Tax Support, there is a discount of £10 per bin (with a maximum of two discounts within a rolling 12-month period).
+When applying you will need to provide your National Insurance number.

 Order